 School lockers are supplied for student use and are the property of the Canton Local Board of Education.
-Therefore, lockers and the contents of lockers are subject to random search at any time to ensure student health, safety and welfare without the student's knowledge and/or presence.
+Therefore, lockers and the contents of lockers are subject to random search at any time to ensure student health, safety, and welfare without the student's knowledge and/or presence.

+Student lockers may be inspected at any time to insure student health, safety, and welfare without the student's knowledge and/or presence.
 Random searches of lockers may include the assistance of dogs trained to detect the presence of drugs.